genexuslabs/web-controls-library/src/components/button/readme.md

 `<img href="..." slot="disabled-image" />`

 The element will show one or the other, depending on the value of the [disabled](../common/readme.md#disabled) attribute.
-If only the main image was specified, it will be displayed both when the button is enabled and disabled.
+If the main image is the only image specified, it will be displayed both when the button is enabled and disabled.

 <!-- Auto Generated Below -->